UniversitaDellaCalabria/Portale-PoC/README.md

 ./manage.py runserver
 ````

-go to `/admin` and submit the superuser credential to start putting some data into the model.
+Go to `/admin` and submit the superuser credential to start putting some data into the model.

 If you want to share your example data
 ````